 The cumulative effect of poor management and total absence of analyses of the local market or culture could not but have had serious impacts on Walmart’s position.
 Frustrations of both employees and the customers played a major role in the downfall of Walmart in Germany.

 As for financial performance, Walmart never officially published the losses it experienced during its stay in Germany.
 However, some analysts estimate that the losses of Walmart were US$ 200-US$ 300 million per annum.

 Even though the exact number will remain a mystery, the retreat of the giant who is not particularly used to failures, speaks louder than numbers.
 Walmart did fail in Germany, and cultural factors did play their role in it.

-Costco in Oz
+2. Costco in Australia

 In 2009 Costco attempted an expansion into the Australian market.
 Many experts had not anticipated this venture to succeed.
 Some analysts were emphasising high competition from the liked of Coles and Woolsworth.
 Some thought that it will be differences in customers’ preferences and shopping habits.

 The main thing which Costco showed is that it is important to adapt to the environment of each market you are operating in.
 There were two key moments: